cbhushan/bashmenot-website/pages/reference/index.md

 Portable natural sort.
 Never fails.

-Uses `sort` on Linux, and `gsort` on other platforms, passing any additional arguments to the tool.
+Uses `sort -V` on Linux and FreeBSD, and `gsort -V` on other platforms, passing any additional arguments to the tool.

 ```
 $ echo -e "foo-1\nfoo-12\nfoo-2" | sort_natural